 - Hunt any game animal or bird with a gun or bow and arrow except during daylight hours, with the exception of raccoon and opossum which may be hunted at night as prescribed by law.

 - Shoot or hunt a turkey from an elevated treestand with a firearm.
 All other legal game animals and birds may be taken with a bow and arrow or firearm from an elevated treestand.

 - Take a deer, whether dead or alive, from the waters of this State.

-- Use live decoys for migratory birds and turkey.
+- Use live decoys except when hunting unprotected birds or animals.

 - Use electronic dove, turkey or waterfowl calls.
 Electronic calls may be used to call predators during daylight hours only during open hunting season for that species.

 - Hunt by the aid of fire or smoke, whether man-made or natural.

 - Hunt resident birds or animals on any floodwaters or backwaters, or islands less than 40 acres created by such.

 - Hunt or discharge a firearm from, upon or across any public road or railroad, or the right-of-way of any public road or railroad.
 You may not hunt or discharge a firearm within 50 yards of the right-of-way of any public road, highway, or railroad with a centerfire rifle, a shotgun using slugs or shot larger than number four (4) shot or a muzzle loading rifle .40 or larger.